yannicvlegel/node-p1-reader/README.md

 Changelog
 =========

+1.4.1
+- Minor bug fix on incorrectly returning the LongPowerFailureLog object

 1.4.0
 - Exposing and calculating the datetime of the start of a LongPowerFailure
 - Added the 'reading-raw' event to retrieve the raw data (as a string) that was retrieved from the Smart Meter